reactjs/react.dev/beta/src/pages/learn/responding-to-events.md

 <Intro>

-React lets you add event handlers to your JSX.
-Event handlers are your own functions that will be triggered in response to user interactions like clicking, hovering, focusing on form inputs, and so on.
+React lets you add *event handlers* to your JSX.
+Event handlers are your own functions that will be triggered in response to interactions like clicking, hovering, focusing form inputs, and so on.

 </Intro>